 Dallastown Medical Associates is a group of six physicians specially trained in primary care.
 Each is board certified in either Family Practice or Internal Medicine.
 Although we are a group, we make every effort to maintain a one family - one physician association.
 Thus, each family has one doctor who is primarily responsible for its comprehensive health care needs.
 In today's complex world of health care delivery, we believe this benefits both our patients and ourselves, and we trust you will support such a policy as well.

 Consistent with this philosophy, we provide seven days a week, twenty-four hours a day coverage for our patient needs.
 There may be times (particularly nights and weekends) when your problem may need to be handled by one of the other physicians of our group.
 This is due to the needs of each physician for personal time as well as time towards continuing education conferences, hospital and staff and community meetings, and emergency and hospital visits.

 All prescriptions and authorizations for renewals should be requested during normal business hours.
 Please have the prescription bottle available indicating the name, strength, dosage schedule and pharmacy desired when you call for a renewal.
 It is our policy to allow 48 hours or 2 business days for prescription refill requests to be addressed.
 Prescriptions are best renewed at the time of your regular appointment.
-However, in an emergency, old prescriptions will be filled by phone.
+However, in an emergency, old prescriptions for non-controlled substances will be filled by phone or electronically.
 It is not our policy to prescribe new medicines for new medical problems without an office visit.

 Dale L. Kresge, M.D. graduated from Wilkes College before attending the University of Pittsburgh for his medical school training.
 He spent three years in an Internal Medicine Residency and one additional year in pediatrics at York Hospital.
 He was Board Certified in Internal Medicine in 1976.